 Where a development has the potential to impact on the nearby residents by way of noise, a noise impact assessment is normally required as part of the planning process.

 A noise impact assessment typically involves measuring the baseline existing noise climate, determining the likely sources of noise from the development, predicting the overall impact of such noise sources on the sensitive receivers in the area (usually a residential premises) and providing mitigation advice where appropriate.

 Noise impact assessments are normally undertaken for the following types of schemes:

 - Industrial and commercial developments which have internal or external fixed and moveable plant.

 - Delivery noise from industrial, retail and commercial developments.

 - Plant noise from industrial, retail and commercial developments.

 - Sports uses including sports halls, MUGA, outdoor pitches and all-weather pitches.

 - Large scale mixed-use developments as part of an Environmental Impact Assessment.

 We follow a pragmatic and sensible approach and are fully equipped to undertake any noise impact assessment throughout the UK and internationally.
-We will liaise with the local authorities, and have an excellent working relationship with the environmental protection departments of a large number of local authorities across the UK.
+We will liaise with the local authorities and have excellent working relationships with the environmental protection departments of many local authorities across the UK.